P-Slotkin/dataMagik/README.md

 DataMagik creates a relationship between models (database tables) and classes.
 A class can easily gain access to dataMagik's methods through inheritance and be mapped to a table.
-Conveniently, utilizing this model-to-table relationship, dataMagik can also define relationships between classes (and therefor database tables).
+Conveniently, utilizing this model-to-table relationship, dataMagik can also define relationships between classes (and therefore database tables).
 These relationships are commonly referred to as 'associations'.

 The 'Magik' behind dataMagik relies on the user following correct naming protocols.
-The table name must be all lowercase and plural (ie 'dogs') and the class name must be capitalized and singular (ie 'Dog').
+The table name must be all lowercase and plural (ie 'players') and the class name must be capitalized and singular (ie 'Player').
 However, if the user wishes, relationships can be defined explicitly and the class_name, primary/foreign key columns can be directly cited.